Skip to content

 Things to think about

-Prices are higher because of the school holidays and it’s the most expensive time after the Christmas and New Year period.
+Prices are higher because the school holidays are the most expensive time after the Christmas and New Year periods.

-On the flip side, the atmosphere is fab and the ski resorts are buzzing with activity.
-If you want to take part in the French tradition of après-ski, February is the perfect time to do so.
+On the flip side, the atmosphere is fab, and the ski resorts are buzzing with activity.
+If you want to participate in the French tradition of après-ski, February is the perfect time.

 It’s the perfect month for families to enjoy skiing in France.
 Everything is set up to accommodate the little ones and older ones alike.